btcven/locha/documentation/en/chapter_2.md

 The radio spectrum is divided in bands, at the same time each band subdivides into fixed width channels.
 The ISM bands subdivides into two larger groups: 2.4 GHz and sub-GHz frequencies, including the 315, 433, 784, 868 and 915 MHz bands.
 The choice between a group or another will depend on the characteristics of the application, like the range, battery consumption, data rate, size of the antenna, cost, etc.

-Currently, communication of the WNSs are based on the standard 802.15.4 like the ZigBee protocol.
-That protocol adds features to the network that are not available in such standard, and it operates in the ISM band of 2.4 GHz and 868/915 MHz.
+Currently, communication of the WNSs are based on both the standard 802.15.4 and ZigBee protocol.
+That protocol adds features to the network that are not available in such standard, and it operates in  2.4 GHz and 868/915 MHz ISM band.
 ZigBee was created to proportionate a protocol for wireless networks with low energy consumption and competitive price.

 The standard EEEI 802.15.4 divides the available frecuency spectrum in 27 channels: